glass-dev/glass/docs/user/running-on-gpu.rst

 `v2026.2 <https://github.com/glass-dev/glass/releases/tag/v2026.2>`_.
 Thus, it is
 possible to pass arrays from any Array API compatible backends.
 Therefore, running GLASS on GPU is as simple as selecting an array backend which is both Array API compatible and GPU enabled.
-For example, by if JAX is installed with the relevant optional dependencies it will by default utilise any GPU devices it has available.
+For example, if JAX is installed with the relevant optional dependencies it will by default utilise any GPU devices it has available.